jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2017-09-24-Personal-Website-Redesign/index.md

 ## Gatsby

-Instead of building my entire site from scratch using React, I wanted to use a pre-existing static site templater because the majority of my website would consist of a resume, numerous blog entries, and various side-projects.
+Instead of building my entire site from scratch using React, I wanted to use a pre-existing static site templator because the majority of my website would consist of a résumé, numerous blog entries, and various side-projects.
 One particular static site templator caught my eye — Gatsby.
 Gatsby essentially combines all the latest web technologies (React, Webpack, SCSS, etc.) to help you efficiently scaffold and build out your site.
 One of the most appealing parts of Gatsby was the